-EXPERIMENTAL!: meaning this api may change, or dissapear in later pygame releases.
+EXPERIMENTAL!: meaning this API may change, or disappear in later pygame releases.
 If you use this, your code will break with the next pygame release.

 The scrap module is for getting and putting stuff from the clipboard.
 So you can copy and paste things between pygame, and other application types.
 It defines some basic own data types